Designing In-House Professional Development

 For SCHOOL LEADERS such as principals, AP's, deans, department chairs, and diversity coordinators

-In this experiential workshop, you’ll learn how to use four structures for faculty professional development that affirm and make use of in-house expertise: the workshop, the council, the toolbox share, and the study group.
-We’ll experience protocols that will enable you to use these structures at your schools.
+Teachers are the lifelong learners we say we want our students to be.
+Why not tap into that learning?
+In this experiential workshop, you’ll learn how to use six structures for faculty professional development that affirm and make use of in-house expertise and values: the toolbox share, the exemplar study, the council, the bringback, the intervision group, and the workshop.
+We’ll learn protocols that will enable you to use these structures at your schools.
 We’ll also discuss ways to collect information about needs, interests, and skills so faculty and staff members can benefit from each other’s strengths.
-Finally, we’ll explore how to address the vulnerability peer-to-peer PD invokes.
-By the end of the workshop, you’ll know how to create a peer-to-peer professional development plan that integrates the four approaches.
+Along the way, we’ll explore how to address the vulnerability that peer-to-peer PD invokes.